kenlyceo/kenlyceo/README.md

 !!! im normally with my partner! i mainly play this game for them !!!

-i dont think i will ever make a ata or pt rentry, if u wanna get to know me just talk to me ,,, like whisper or something yeah</p>
+i dont think i will ever make a ata or pt rentry, if u wanna get to know me just talk to me ,,, like whisper or something yeah